 For a complete list of my rates for counseling services as well as answers to frequently asked questions about whether or not I take insurance and which ones, please read my Fee page.

 What kind of therapy do you practice?

 Mental health professionals vary in how they think about problems and challenges people face.
 Some professionals think problems reside within the person, while other professionals think problems are based on the person’s past or a medical condition.

-How do I get the most out of counseling/consultation?
+How do I get the most out of counseling?

 The more active you are in the process, the more you will get out of counseling.
 The most important thing is to be ready to take responsibility for the direction of your life and/or your part in the relationship problems.
-We all want someone to tell us to what to do sometimes, but I want you to walk away feeling empowered and more sure of what you want to do.
+We all want someone to tell us what to do sometimes, but I want you to walk away feeling empowered and trusting yourself again.

 People don’t often realize they need to come prepared to their counseling session.
 Having goals or problems you want to address will help focus the session.
 And observing and monitoring your own progress toward your goals will help fine tune the work you do between sessions.

-Counseling is an investment in time and money, and you want to get the most out of your investment in yourself and your relationships.
-For more ideas including keeping a counseling journal, read “8 Ways to Make the Most of Counseling“
+Counseling is an investment of time and money, and you want to get the most out of your investment in yourself and your relationships.
+For more ideas including keeping a counseling journal, read 8 Ways to Make the Most of the Counseling.